realworldocaml/book/en/imperative-programming.md

 values with different types.

 This is not what happens with `remember`, though.
-Here's the type that OCaml infers for remember, which looks almost, but not quite, like the type of the identity function.
+Here's the type that OCaml infers for `remember`, which looks almost, but not quite, like the type of the identity function.

 ```ocaml